5k3105/nidaq/README.md

 binding using cgogen : https://github.com/xlab/cgogen

-Works great for the few functions I use:
+Works great for the functions I use:

 SelfTestDevice
 CreateTask